epi2me-labs/wf-clone-validation/docs/08_pipeline_overview.md

 If a reference insert FASTA sequence is provided, [BCFtools](https://samtools.github.io/bcftools/bcftools.html) is used to find variants between it and the final insert assembly, and are reported in BCF file per sample.

+### 10. Full assembly comparison with a reference

+If a full reference FASTA sequence is provided, Minimap2 is used to align the final assembly with the reference.
+[BCFtools](https://samtools.github.io/bcftools/bcftools.html) is used to report variants between the reference and the final assembly, which are reported in a BCF stats file per sample.

-### 10. Annotate
+### 11. Annotate

-The assembly is annotated by pLannotate](https://github.com/barricklab/pLannotate) to show any features that are present.
+The assembly is annotated by [pLannotate](https://github.com/barricklab/pLannotate) to show any features that are present.
 The default database is used, which contains entries from [FPbase](https://www.fpbase.org/), [Swiss-Prot](https://www.expasy.org/resources/uniprotkb-swiss-prot), [Rfam](https://rfam.org/) and [SnapGene](https://www.snapgene.com/).
 Descriptions, percentage match and length of the match are also provided.

-### 11. Self alignment
+### 12. Self alignment

 For each sample a self alignment will be done using [Last](https://gitlab.com/mcfrith/last) and the output will be presented as a dotplot.
 This can help identify any repetitive regions in your final assembly.